Further information about terms used in this document can be found in the Glossary.

 Can I use my own personal rainfall records to show I meet the rainfall deficiency criterion?

-No. The FMD Scheme is a national programme and to make sure the early access provision is applied equitably to all FMD holders, they must use the online tool (the FMD Rainfall Analyser) to demonstrate their eligibility to withdraw their FMDs early without losing their claimed taxation concessions.
+No. The FMD Scheme is a national program and to make sure the early access provision is applied equitably to all FMD holders, they must use the online tool (the FMD Rainfall Analyser) to demonstrate their eligibility to withdraw their FMDs early without losing their claimed taxation concessions.
 The Australian Taxation Office (ATO) will also only accept a valid FMD Rainfall Analyser Report as evidence that a farm business has met the necessary rainfall deficiency.

 Using Bureau of Meteorology rainfall data ensures a consistent, objective and equitable assessment of each primary producer’s need to withdraw their FMD early, regardless of where their farm business is located.